Checklists

 The 5-minute NDA checklist before you sign

 NDAs feel like a formality, and usually they are.
-But a minority smuggle in obligations that outlive the deal — sometimes by design, sometimes by sloppy templating.
+But a minority smuggle in obligations that outlive the deal, sometimes by design, sometimes by sloppy templating from a form the other side barely reads either.
+Five checks catch nearly all of it.

 Reading a contract right now?